apenwarr/redo/docs/Contributing.md

 mailing list before you start working on it.
 The code is still evolving and might not be the same by the time you submit your pull request.

+Contributions to [redoconf](/cookbook/redoconf-simple/) are very welcome.
+For example, you might want to contribute detectors for new libraries or compilers.

-The best things you can do for redo are:
+Some of the best things you can do for redo are:

 - Convert your projects to using it.
 Without users, no project is successful.

-- Build new infrastructure around redo, especially things to make it easier for people to get started.
-For example, an automake-like tool that filled in default redo build rules for common program types would probably be very popular.

 - Convince your favourite OS distro to build and include (up to date!) redo packages.
+We especially need someone to help with getting redo included in debian.

-- Help proofreading this documentation, and send patches or pull requests with improvements.
+- Help proofreading this documentation, and send patches or pull requests with improvements and additions.

 - Join the mailing list (below) to discuss design changes or bugs.